 “We are denying, of course, biblical truth but objective truth,” Gaines said.
 “The most basic of truths at that: man and woman.”

 Not everyone believes in the Bible.
 Christianity, while prominent, isn’t proven to be the “objective truth” to non-Christians.
 Transgender and gender-fluid people have existed since the beginning of humanity.
-In certain Native American tribes, the term “two-spirit” has been used to describe individuals who don’t fit with their biological identities.
+In certain Native American tribes, the term “two-spirit” has been used for centuries to describe individuals who don’t fit with their biological identities.

 There’s no denying that there have been and will always be people who don’t identify with the traditional Western binary.
 Using Christianity as a measure of “objective truth” outwardly denies the validity of these individuals and therefore violates CSU’s discrimination policy.